Zion-Holdings/zion.app/README.md

 *   The application exposes a health check endpoint at `/healthz` (in the Node.js/Express server located in `server/app.js`).
 *   This endpoint can be used by monitoring services or orchestration platforms (like Kubernetes) to verify the application's operational status.
 *   Example Kubernetes probe configurations using this endpoint can be found in `kubernetes/probes-example.yaml`.

+### Hourly Alerts

+Running `npm run hourly-job` executes maintenance tasks and then calls `scripts/notify-slack-discord.js` to post a summary to Slack and Discord.
+Alerts include the top slow endpoints, any patched packages, latest test results, and a link to the commit if an automated fix was made.